DOdrums/PortfolioProjectOne/README.md

 Before this project was started, a MoSCoW-method style table was made to see which global features should be added and which features would be omitted or added at a later date.
 You can see said features in the image above.
 Let's have a look at the features that actually made it to the website:

 ### Home Page:
 The home page is where the user will learn about the project and it's function.
 Right at the top is a nav bar, making clear which sections the website is divided in.
-The current active page will be underlined in yellow and user will get a conformation that other links work when hovering over them, by temporarily having hovered link underlined yellow:
+The current active page will be underlined in yellow and user will get a conformation that other links work when hovering over them, by temporarily having hovered link underlined yellow as well:

 ![image of nav bar](assets/images/feature-nav.png)

 Right below the nav bar we find the title and cover text, with a captivating hero-image behind it.
-The cover text is writen short and concise, but with a clear explanation of the website's main goal:
+The cover text is written short and concise, but with a clear explanation of the website's main goal:

 ![image of hero-image and cover-text](assets/images/feature-hero-image.jpg)

 Next is the About Me section, which explains quickly who the author is and why he wrote this website.
-You'll also see a picture, to put a face to the name:
+You'll also see a portrait picture, to put a face to the name:

 ![image of about me section](assets/images/feature-about-me.jpg)